Tauber is a “go-to star” and “a brilliant … legal thinker” who is “an expert written and oral communicator.”The Legal 500 United States (2012)

 A co-author of the treatise Federal Appellate Practice, Andy regularly represents clients in the US Supreme Court, the various US Courts of Appeals, and state appellate courts throughout the country.

-In addition to his purely appellate work, Andy also works closely with trial lawyers to craft and preserve legal arguments for later appellate review by drafting motions to dismiss, motions for summary judgment, motions in limine, and proposed jury instructions.
+In addition to his purely appellate work, Andy also works closely with trial lawyers to craft and preserve legal arguments for later appellate review by drafting motions to dismiss, motions for summary judgment, motions in limine, proposed jury instructions, and post-trial motions.
 Recognizing the importance of issue preservation, clients frequently call on Andy to brief and argue motions to dismiss and other critical motions.

 Andy serves as national coordinating counsel for clients with recurring legal issues that implicate unsettled areas of law (such as the preclusion of FELA claims and the preemption of product-liability claims).
 As coordinating counsel, Andy helps clients develop their litigation strategy, prepares materials for use by the clients’ other outside counsel, and reviews briefing by other outside counsel to ensure consistency across the clients’ litigation portfolio.